Safe living in high rise buildings

 - Never leave anything in a fire stair well at anytime!

 - Never place burning or hot materials, flammable liquids or oily rags into garbage chutes.

 - Sprinkler heads should not be interfered with.
 Never hang anything (coat hangers included) off sprinkler heads.
 You and your furniture will get very wet!

-- Damage to sprinkler heads, excessive smoke from the kitchen or steam from the bathroom are major causes of false alarms in residential high rise buildings, You may be charged $500 for the infringement and up to $130 for an administration fee.
+- Damage to sprinkler heads, excessive smoke from the kitchen or steam from the bathroom are major causes of false alarms in residential high rise buildings.
+Charges may apply for unwanted false alarms.